 - What’s the tiniest thing that you could do that would make a difference?
 What’s the most radical thing that you could do?

 If you’d like to make a textile panel, you are now ready to design this.
 You can make as many panels as you like!
 If you’d prefer, you could make one to mourn the passing of a species or the destruction of a place instead.

 Don’t forget to tell other people about what you’ve done.
 You might inspire them to join in, celebrating what we love and making change for love’s sake.

-Here is a short guided meditation which may help you, or a group of people, to reflect on these questions .
+Here is a short guided meditation that may help you, or a group of people, to reflect on these questions.
 As well as following the links on this website, you can also print key guidance about making textile panels for the project.

 You may prefer to join an introductory workshop or a longer course, offered by Woodbrooke or others.
 Have a look at our Events page to see what’s coming up.

 Another possibility is to organise or run an event locally or for a particular community.

 If you would like us to help with an event, please email us, or for Quaker groups, please email Woodbrooke.